datacamp-content/courses-introduction-to-shell/chapter2.md

 You can also use the left and right arrow keys and the delete key to edit them.
 Pressing return will then run the modified command.

-FIXME: insert short clip here of running commands, cycling back through them, and re-running.

 Even better, `history` will print a list of commands you have run recently.
 Each one is preceded by a serial number to make it easy to re-run particular commands: just type `!55` to re-run the 55th command in your history.
 You can also re-run a command by typing an exclamation mark followed by the command's name, such as `!head` or `!cut`, which will re-run the most recent use of that command.

-FIXME: this exercise doesn't work because `history` doesn't run interactively.
-Turn it into a ConsoleExercise?

 *** =instructions